technickal1/mastering-purpose/site/content/post/my-short-term-bucket-list-5-things-i-want-to-accomplish-in-5-years.md

 I’m 28 years old and have never left the U.S. The world around us is continually changing – sometimes for the better and sometimes for the worst.
 If we can at least make it to another country before more evil conquers the Earth, that’d be a great thing!
 A place like Germany or Italy sounds nice.
 Much of my family on my dad’s side have Italian genes, so I’d love to see where I came from.

-According to this traveler’s checklist, it looks like we’ll definitely need to check a bunch!
+According to a recent traveler’s checklist I looked at, it looks like we’ll definitely need to check a bunch!

 **\#2 Continue to Run A Successful Business**

 Running a successful business is no easy feat.
 Not only does it take determination, struggles, and roller coaster emotions, but it’s a long-term gig.

 I’m now running MP Media Marketing locally with clients in video marketing and web design.
 There are so many obstacles I know we’ll have to overcome in order to succeed.
-But, I’m really optimistic due to articles like this one that state business failures are declining.
+But, I’m really optimistic from articles that state business failures are declining.

 Hopefully by September 2021, I’m writing another article about the next 5 years and goals for the company.